ibees-consulting/website-1/_pages/terradoocloud.md

 How ?
 =====

-  Terradoo Cloud is a set of open source software working together to build an Multi Cloud Native Open Source around Odoo Community.
+  Terradoo Cloud is a set of open source software working together to build a Multi Cloud Native Open Source around Odoo Community.

-  Anywhere, you can choose your Cloud Provider or set up a Multi Cloud Solution, Public, Private or Hybrid.
+  Anywhere, you can choose your Cloud Provider or set up a Multi Cloud Native Solution, Public, Private or Hybrid.

   Putting together all technologies around Odoo Community.